Distinguished Keynote Speaker:

 Dr. Asli Demirguc-Kunt, World Bank

 Prof. Sushanta Mallick, Queen Mary University of London

 Prof. Steven Ongena, University of Zurich

-We look forward to meeting you in Bangkok!
+We look forward to meeting you in Tokyo!

 Dr. Shamshad Akhtar, Under-Secretary-General of the United Nations & Executive Secretary of the UNESCAP